sergiusens/snappy-docs/build-snaps/build-for-another-arch.md

      * Select the Ubuntu series to build against and the target CPU architecture to build snaps for
      * Specify a PPA to use for pulling and building dependencies
      * Configure automatic building on branch changes (you can always request a build manually after setup)
-     * Configure the auto build to release on success to a specified store channel
+     * Configure the auto build to release on success to a specified Snap Store channel

 Depending on work loads, there may a short delay.
 For faster iteration, you can build on your target Ubuntu Core device.